microsoft/FitbitOnFHIR/README.md

 # Fitbit on FHIR

-> This repo has been populated by an initial template to help get you started.
-Please
+> This repo has been populated by two main projects to help you get started with bringing Fitbit to FHIR.
+The webapp to help you authenticate your patients with
-> make sure to update the content to build a great experience for community-building.
+> the Fitbit API and the Function that continously downloads patient data as it becomes available.

 As the maintainer of this project, please make a few updates: